 Sight fishing most often involves taking a spawning bass off the bed.
 Some people are dead set against this, arguing that a big female should be left alone to get her good genes into the pool.
 However, a big female has probably spawned many times before, so her genes are already in the pool.
 Even if every angler in a large tournament took a limit of bass off the beds, it wouldn’t have much effect on the population.
 In 2008, the journal “Transactions of the American Fisheries Society” published a study showing that closing areas for the spawn rarely has any effect on the bass population – not only because of the prevalence of catch and release fishing, but also because even if you lose some nests, the ones that are left have a better chance of survival.

-Dwonch keeps four rods on deck: a Texas-rigged craw, a Senko for a slow sink, the Ned rig and drop-shot combo, and a small hinged bluegill swimbait.
+Dwonch keeps four rods on deck: a Texas-rigged craw, a Senko for a slow sink, the Ned rig, drop-shot combo, and a small hinged bluegill swimbait.
 A lot of these fish have seen a ton of plastics, he says, so if he can’t get them to go on a soft plastic, he throws a little bluegill swimbait in there.
 Bluegills are their arch enemies this time of year, and the male will attack one if he’s guarding eggs or fry.

 Bed fishing can be a tricky thing to depend on for a tournament.
 If everything is perfect, you can come to the scales a hero, but if the weather acts up, it can be a disaster.
-For the Wild West the day after we were out, there were killer winds that made it pretty much impossible to see any beds, which ruined the day for many anglers, I’m sure.
+For the Wild West, the day after we were out, there were killer winds that made it pretty much impossible to see any beds, which ruined the day for many anglers, I’m sure.
 Another thing that can mess you up in a tournament is the other competitors.
-Lawrence once marked (on GPS) a lot of beds for one competition, but on tournament day he drew a high number and found 3 to 5 boats in every cove he had marked.
+Lawrence once marked (on GPS) a lot of beds for one competition, but on tournament day, he drew a high number and found 3 to 5 boats in every cove he had marked.
 Those fish, he said, either got picked or spooked.
 You should always have a backup plan.

 My favorite thing to use is a Carolina rig.
-You can use a heavy weight even with a small bait, and you can cast that rig a mile.
+You can use a heavy weight, even with small bait, and cast that rig a mile.
 Throw it out in the middle and drag it up the channel.
 Use the rod to move the rig, pulling it to the side, then reel up the slack as you move the rod back into position.
 When you start pulling again, set the hook if it feels heavy.
 I’ve caught some massive fish on Carolina rigs, even from the back of the boat.
 If your pro doesn’t mind you fishing shallow, throw out a drop shot or a split-shot rig and sort of hop-drag it down the bank at an angle.
 I usually toss it out, let the line settle, reel up the slack, and lift the rod a bit to pick the bait up.
-Let it fall again and watch for the line to go slack so you know it is on the bottom, then reel up the slack again.
+Let it fall again and watch for the line to slack so you know it is on the bottom, then reel up the slack again.
 If, when you pick it up, it feels heavy or like you’ve snagged a rubber band, set the hook.
-Sometimes the fish will take it as they cruise by, so watch the line for any sideways movement.
-Ditto if it never hits the bottom – most likely that’s because a fish picked it up.
+Sometimes the fish will take it as they cruise, so watch the line for any sideways movement.
+Ditto if it never hits bottom – most likely because a fish picked it up.
 If there is a point nearby, see if you can reach the side of it with your lure.
 That’s prime post-spawn territory.